Capitol Records (1942-present)

 - 109 – “Windmill Under The Stars”/”Conchita Lopez” – Johnnie Johnston

 Notes: Below is a 1944 publicity photo for Bob Hope’s “I Never Left Home” album.
-A&R VP Jim Conkling (center) is flanked by Glenn Wallichs and singer Peggy Lee “unpacking” Hope from box.
+A&R VP Jim Conkling (center) is flanked by Glenn Wallichs and singer Peggy Lee “unpacking” Hope from the box.
 The “I Never Left Home” Album was adapted for radio for the Lux Radio Theater (a radio series) and recorded as an album for Capitol Records.
-The album was based off of Hope’s book of the same name: I Never Left Home.
-The Lux Radio Theater recording can be heard at the Internet Archive.
+The album was based on Hope’s book of the same name: I Never Left Home.
+The Lux Radio Theater recording can be heard on the Internet Archive.

 –Rust, Brian.
 The American Record Label Book.
 Arlington House Publishers, NY.
 1978.